 - Public warehouse.
 A public warehouse is a storage facility where you can rent space.
-The only warehouse service that public warehouses provide is storage.
+The only warehouse service that public warehouses provide is storage space.

 - Bonded warehouse.
 Bonded warehouses hold imported goods before they clear customs.

 - Distribution warehouse.
 Distribution warehouses are waystations in the supply chain for wholesale goods.
-They often aggregate stock from multiple suppliers to create wholesale deliveries for retail outlets.
+These distributors often aggregate stock from multiple suppliers to create wholesale deliveries for retail outlets.

 - Fulfillment warehouse.
 Also known as a 3PL or fulfillment center, fulfillment warehouses provide order fulfillment services for eCommerce companies.